 Scroll to the bottom of the post for the full recipe.

-- Mix together the ingredients for the cake in a glass mixing bowl, using a measuring jug to measure out the plant-based milk.
+- Mix together the ingredients for the cake in a glass mixing bowl.

 Tip: Use the finest side of a box grater to grate the ginger.